 The component of a name does not identify a binding or the type of binding is incorrect for the operation being performed.
-If this exception is raised because a binding already exists or it is of the wrong type, the rest_of_name member of the exception has a length of 1 member of the exception has a length of 1.
+If this exception is raised because a binding already exists or it is of the wrong type, the rest_of_name member of the exception has a length of 1.

-Description Naming contexts bound with the rebind_context method do not participate in name resolution when compound names are passed to be resolved.
+Naming contexts bound with the rebind_context method do not participate in name resolution when compound names are passed to be resolved.